 Meanwhile, people are gradually accustomed to file migration between two cloud services like Google Drive to Dropbox, Dropbox to OneDrive, Dropbox to Google Drive, etc. Here in this guide, we will focus on how to transfer files from Google Drive to Dropbox.
 Just keep reading to get the effective methods.

-Generally, there are three ways that you follow to migrate files from Google Drive to Dropbox.
+Generally, there are three ways that you can follow to migrate files from Google Drive to Dropbox.
 The first way is to download and re-upload files manually between cloud storage.
 The second way also needs downloading and re-uploading, but it supports downloading and uploading all data at once.
-The third way is the easiest way that can help you move files from Google Drive to Dropbox directly without downloading and uploading.
+The third way is the easiest way that can help you migrate Google Drive to Dropbox directly without downloading and uploading.

 Method 1.
 Transfer Files from Google Drive to Dropbox Selectively

 This way is a traditional but most common way.
 Before moving files from Google Drive to Dropbox, you should download the files you need from Google Drive and upload them to Dropbox manually via Google Drive and Dropbox web app.
-The following is the detailed steps:
+Let's take photos as an example to show you how to transfer photos from Google Drive to Dropbox:

 1. Go to the Google Drive website and log in to your old Google Drive account.